Green-Software-Foundation/patterns/docs/catalog/ai/energy-efficent-framework.md

  - size:small
 ---

-# Evaluate and select an energy-efficient AI/ML framework
+# Select an energy-efficient AI/ML framework

 ## Description
 Training an AI model have a significant carbon footprint.The underlying framework used for the development, training and deployment of AI/Model needs to be evaluated and considered for energy efficient AI/ML process.